jhudsl/tidyversecourse/docs/02-get-data.md

 ### Working with Relational Data: `dplyr` & `dbplyr`

-To access these tables within R, we'll have to install the packages `dbplyr`, which enables us to access the parts of the database we're going to be working with. `dbplyr` allows you to use the same functions you learned when working with `dplyr`; however, it allows you to use these functions with a *database*.
+To access these tables within R, we'll have to install the packages `dbplyr`, which enables us to access the parts of the database we're going to be working with.
+The `dbplyr` package allows you to use the same functions you learned when working with `dplyr`; however, it allows you to use these functions with a *database*.
 While `dbplyr` has to be loaded to work with databases, you likely won't notice that you're using it beyond that.
 Otherwise, you'll just work with the files as if you were working with `dplyr` functions!

 After installing and loading `dbplyr`, we'll be able to use the helpful `tbl()` function to extract the two tables we're interested in working with!